racinmat/PHPOgameBot/readme.md

 -----
 - add command read players score.
 Add showing of players who have big difference between total (or economic) score and military score - potentional farms
 - add incoming resources to calculation of time to process some command which needs these resources
+- skip repetitious probing when too few slots is available
 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.
 - fleetsave from main planet.
-Fleetsave only in pauses between two enhancements
+Fleetsave only in pauses between two enhancements.
+Fleetsave only resources that are not needed
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements
 - fix creating new profiles in selenium webdriver (it takes too much space in disc)
 - maybe bugfix: when parsing time to complete upgrade, the real time is few seconds later than parsed time